How-do-i-get-your-attention/we-make-software/README.md

 The StartDLL and StopDLL are macros that define the Start and Stop functions, which are exported from the DLL.
 The Start function starts a task and sets its status to Initialization, then calls the Main function and sets the status to Started.
 The Stop function sets the status to Paused, waits for the task to finish, and then sets the status to Stopped.

 The UpgradeDLL macro defines the Unmounting and Mounting functions, which are used to update a DLL.
 The Unmounting function sets the status to Updating and waits for the task to finish, then calls the Unmount function.
-The Mounting function also sets the status to Updating and waits for the task to finish, then calls the Mount function.

 The System::Name is a global variable that can be used to store the name of the system.
 It's a std::wstring, which is a string of wide characters.
 This can be useful for storing names that include non-ASCII characters.

 # International Organization Standardization.dll

-> ../International Organization Standardization/.h
+> ../Storage/.h

 This C++ code is part of the International Organization for Standardization (ISO) application programming interface (API).
 It provides a structured way to handle international standardization data, including languages, regulations, and countries or states.